magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

   (not (string/blank? x)))
 ```

-You can also write a function returning a predicate accepting a single
+You can also write a function which returns a predicate.
+The returned predicate should
-argument and returning a boolean value as well.
+accept a single argument and return a boolean value as well.
 Again, here is a
 sample from the `valip.predicates` namespace:

 ```clj